Dental Offices and OSHA: Cross-Contamination Standards

 - Vaccination: OSHA recommends vaccination for all eligible individuals and encourages employers to provide time off for individuals to get vaccinations and recover from them.

-- Mask wearing: OSHA continues to recommend that individuals, regardless of vaccination status, wear masks in areas of substantial or high transmission.
-It is also recommended that individuals who have been exposed wear a mask in public for 14 days after exposure or until they test negative.
+- Mask wearing: OSHA recommends that individuals wear masks regardless of vaccination status in areas of substantial or high transmission.
+Exposed individuals should also wear a mask in public for 14 days after exposure or until they test negative.

-- Social distancing: Particles with the virus in it can travel more than six feet.
-OSHA encourages proper social distancing, when possible, like in waiting areas.
+- Social distancing: Particles containing the virus can travel more than six feet.
+OSHA encourages proper social distancing when possible, like in waiting areas.
 Effective room ventilation is also critical for minimizing the cross-contamination risk.

-Many of the cross-contamination controls for COVID-19 are the same as any other cross-contamination control methods.
+Many cross-contamination controls for COVID-19 are the same as any other cross-contamination control methods.
 Proper sanitization, disposal, protective equipment, and management can help minimize the risk.
-Another important part of managing your cross-contamination is record-keeping.
+Record-keeping is another important part of managing cross-contamination.

 Record Keeping Minimizing Cross-Contamination

 Regular logging can ensure that contaminated instruments or workspaces are not used again without sanitization.
 Team members should be keeping track of when items are sterilized, for how long, and with what equipment.
 That makes it far easier to track down an issue if one occurs.
-For example, you may discover that is specific autoclave is not working at the end of the day.
-With proper records, the dental office will quickly be able to tell what other equipment is affected so they can fix the problem and prevent cross-contamination.
+For example, you may discover that a specific autoclave is not working at the end of the day.
+With proper records, the dental office can quickly tell what other equipment is affected so they can fix the problem and prevent cross-contamination.

 OSHA Training and Support